Employees

 Extra holidays, for example, company holidays, Dominion day

-Payment of time-and-a-half for working on public holidays
+Payment of for working on public holidays

 Higher rates for working on public holidays, for example, double time